 Academic Advising Form

-Advising forms are available in your department.
+Advising forms (blue sheet) are available in your department.
 The form is to be completed and signed by you and the student.
-The blue sheet is given to the student and the yellow form is kept in the student’s folder.
-Remember, you release the student’s advising hold.
+The sheet is given to the student and the yellow form is kept in the student’s folder.
+Remember, you must release the student’s advising hold.

 All first-time freshmen (FTF) and transfer (TR) students are required to attend an orientation program designed to provide new students with insight into many aspects of the University environment – academic, administrative, social, and cultural.
 The orientation sessions are held prior to the beginning of classes in the fall and spring as well as throughout the summer.
-FTF will be advised and registered for classes during orientation.
-TR students should be advised and registered for classes before attending orientation.
+FTF students will be advised and registered for classes during orientation.
+TR students have an opportunity to be advised and registered for classes before attending orientation.

 Students are placed in Mathematics and English courses based on individual ACT, SAT, TOEFL, ACCUPLACER Writing, and ACCUPLACER QAS scores.
 Students may also earn credit from High School Advanced Placement (AP), UL Lafayette Advance Credit Exams (ACE), College Level Examination Program (CLEP), or dual enrollment credit.
 Placement and Testing information can be found here.
 Student testing scores are available on ULink in the Student Profile under Prior Education and Testing.
 Earned credit is applied to the University transcript.